Who Can Vote

 - the residence of their spouse, partner, relative, dependent, or other person with whom they would live if they were not incarcerated

-- the place of their arrest
+- the place of their arrest, or

 - the last court where they were convicted and sentenced